oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 See [Unplugging a PDB](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/managing-pluggable-databases-using-enterprise-manager.html#GUID-12FCF4D2-B76D-4A7B-8EF2-0843B8251CC5) for more information about the prerequisites for unplugging PDBs.

- > **Note:** You can create a new PDB by plugging in an unplugged PDB either back to the same container or into another container.
+ > **Note**: You can create a new PDB by plugging in an unplugged PDB either back to the same container or into another container.

 Another way of removing a PDB is to delete the PDB.